Qiakisama/hello-world/README.md

-# hello-world
+# Hello World Project
-My first GitHub repository
+This is my first GitHub repository!
+I'm learning how to use GitHub step by step.